 Developers

-Search for artists, browse their blog posts, and access metadata and images freely.
+Search for artists, browse their releases, and access metadata and images freely.
 Open by design — structured data you can build on, with full CORS support from any origin.

 Your Data, Every Way We Can